buwilliams/learn-posthog/README.md

 - Pairing with Tim & Eric.
 They used devtools to examine network traffic, console.log, and I was able to ask specific questions.
 - Reading the kea docs.
 This is *clutch* to understand the frontend.
 This not hard and rather nice but you won't make progress without understanding Kea.
 - Creating a simple app with create-react-app with typescript support `yarn create react-app learn-kea-typescript --template typescript`

+> "Take care of yourself.
+There's no need to burnout in the first month."

 - Talking with Eltje (she’s incredible) about not getting burned out quickly

 > "So, what?!"